Laura Thorp

 Questions Investigated

 What is the relationship between performance on regularly administered formative assessments and performance on summative assessments.
-Does a students’ prior academic performance impact the relationship between formative and summative assessments.
+Does a students’ prior academic performance impact the relationship between formative and summative assessments?

 How do current and prior academic performance relate to presence of a growth or fixed mindset across a semester-long Neuroanatomy course?